fr33roam3r/swerve/README.md

 This project is different from other repositories with WebRTC because our goal is to establish a connection without using a signaling server.
 In addition, this project focuses on just live text chats rather than video streams.

+Usage
+-

+This project is a template to give way for others to come up with their own parodies, so `index.js` is meant to be utilized by including the entire file.
+In addition, it comes with `logbook.json`, which is a storage for users' network information & connections.
+This is simply so a signal can be maintained long-term (see [#2](https://github.com/F1nx/swerve/issues/2)).

 Functionality
 -